Steve Christmas

-Stephen Randal Christmas (born December 9, 1957) is a former professional baseball player.
-He played in 24 games over three seasons in Major League Baseball for three teams, primarily as a catcher.
+Stephen Randal Christmas (born December 9, 1957) is an American former professional baseball player.
+He played in 24 games over three seasons in Major League Baseball (MLB) primarily as a catcher.
 He went 4-for-11 in 1984 for the Chicago White Sox with one home run, while getting a combined 2 hits in 26 at bats in his other two seasons.